silentmuzinde/Data-Science-Portfolio/README.md

     </td>
     <td>
       <a href="https://github.com/silentmuzinde/Data-Science-Portfolio/tree/main/AI-MCQ-Generator"><strong>AI MCQ Generator</strong></a><br>
       An AI-Based MCQ Generator Tool that generates multiple-choice questions (MCQs) from uploaded content such as PDF, DOCX, or TXT files.
-It leverages LLaMA-3 via LangChain and the Groq API to understand the content and craft relevant questions and answer options.
-The tool includes a simple web interface and supports exporting the generated questions to PDF.
+It leverages LLaMA-3 via LangChain and the Groq API to understand the content and craft relevant questions and answer options, with options to export questions to pdf or txt file.
       <br><strong>Technologies:</strong> Python, Flask, LangChain, Groq API, Prompt Engineering
     </td>
   </tr>